What is an SFC command?

 #Message 3: Windows Resource Protection found corrupt files and successfully repaired them.

 Again a good thing!
 The detailed info about the system file scan and its repairing will be included in CBS.Log %WinDir%\Logs\CBS\CBS.log.
 The CBS details can be viewed only if you copy its information to the Sfcdetails.txt file by using the Findstr command.
-To do this, type the following command line at command prompt window
+To do this, type the following command line at the command prompt window

 findstr /c:”[SR]” %windir%\Logs\CBS\CBS.log > “%userprofile%\Desktop\sfcdetails.txt